Mikaelfk/corona-cases-web-service/README.md

    "trigger": "ON_CHANGE"
 }
 ```
+The url can be changed to a url generated from webhook.site
+### - Response

 The request will respond with the id of the webhook.
 This id can be used to see the details about the webhook or deletion of the webhook.
 The format of the id is uuid.